2010 United States House of Representatives elections in Texas: District 17

 Edwards's loss was the largest margin of defeat for an incumbent Democrat in the 2010 cycle.

 District 18

 Democrat Sheila Jackson Lee represented one of the most heavily Democratic areas in the state.
-In 2008, she won re-election with 77% of the vote against Republican John Faulk, who she again faced in 2010.
+In 2008, she won re-election with 77% of the vote.
+Jackson Lee faced a challenge in the Democratic primary from Houston city councilor Jarvis Johnson, whom she defeated with 67% of the vote.